-- 8. Must have at least twelve (12) months of continuous recovery, which is demonstrated by a lifestyle and decisions supporting an individual's overall wellness and recovery.
-Through the Recovery Support Strategic Initiative, SAMHSA has delineated four major dimensions that support a life in recovery: - a.
+- a.
 Health Overcoming or managing one's disease(s) or symptoms, and for everyone in recovery, making informed, healthy choices that support physical and emotional wellbeing; - b.
 Home A stable and safe place to live; - c.
 Purpose Meaningful daily activities, such as a job, school, volunteerism, family caretaking, or creative endeavors, and the independence, income and resources to participate in society; and - d.
 Community Relationships and social networks that provide support, friendship, love, and hope. - 9.
-Must complete continuing education in confidentiality requirements, HIPAA requirements and mandated reporting; - 10.
+Must complete continuing education in confidentiality requirements, Health Insurance Portability and Accountability Act (HIPAA) requirements and mandated reporting; - 10.
 Must sign acknowledgement and receipt of Peer Support Specialist Code of Ethics; - Satisfactory completion of criminal background checks pursuant to the, La R.S.
 40:1203.1 et seq., La R.S.
 15:587 (as applicable), and any applicable state or federal law or regulation; - 12.
-Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the DHHS' OIG; - 13.
+Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - 13.
 Employees and contractors must not have a finding on the Louisiana State Adverse Action List; - 14.
 Must pass a TB test prior to employment; - 15.
 Must pass drug screening tests as required by provider agency's policies and procedures; - 16.
 Must complete American Heart Association (AHA) recognized First Aid and CPR training.
 Psychiatrists, APRNs, PAs, RNs and LPNs are exempt from this training (See Appendix D); and